 Dundubara Campsite

-Dundubara is located on the east coast, minutes from the shoreline in coastal forest.
+Dundubara is located on the east coast, minutes from the shoreline in a coastal forest.
 It is located 19 km south of Indian Head, minutes from Red Canyon and north of Eli Creek and the Maheno shipwreck.

 Camping on Fraser Island: Maheno Shipwreck, Fraser Island